nextgis/docs_ngcom/source/domain.rst

 Expected answer: CNAME (TTL and TARGET).

-When all changes are entered and confirmed, let us know at support@nextgis.com to finalize.
+When all changes are made and confirmed to take effect, let us know at support@nextgis.com to finalize, include information on domain chosen for Web GIS of your organization.